University Core Explained

 Description of the University Core

-Vist the "University Core" page in this catalog for an up-to-date list of approved courses.
+Visit the "University Core" page in this catalog for an up-to-date list of approved courses.

 Doctrinal Foundation and Religion Electives

 Religious Education offers courses in ancient and modern scripture, Church history and doctrine, and related subjects.
-Together these help students toward a deeper understanding of "the doctrines, the covenants, the ordinances, the standard works, and the history of the restored gospel" (Aims, "Intellectually Enlarging").
+Together these help students gain a deeper understanding of "the doctrines, the covenants, the ordinances, the standard works, and the history of the restored gospel" (Aims, "Intellectually Enlarging").

 In addition to fulfilling the Four Cornerstones requirement, all students are required to take a specified number of BYU religion course hours as outlined in the chart below.
 Fulfilling these hours can be accomplished by taking BYU Cornerstone courses and/or BYU religion elective courses intended to enrich the Cornerstone courses with rigorous study from a variety of religious topics dealing with ancient scripture and Church history and doctrine.
 Religion courses taken from LDS institutes of religion (including stake institutes) or Church Educational System schools (BYU–Idaho or BYU–Hawaii) will not fulfill the required number of BYU residency religion hours to be taken by each student.
 Only religion hours taken at the Provo campus will fulfill this requirement, though they may be taken prior to admission as a degree-seeking student.